Idol (Yoasobi song): In popular culture

 In late April 2023, Shortly after "Idol" release, a recreated video of the title sequence of Oshi no Ko connecting to the title sequence of Shin Getter Robo vs Neo Getter Robo, in which "Idol" was changed in the middle of the chorus to JAM Project's "Storm", "Kimi wa kanpeki de kyūkyoku no Gettā", (Note: 君は完璧で究極のゲッター) went viral and became an Internet meme, which both Yoasobi and JAM Project former member Ichirou Mizuki's official Twitter accounts each responded the video.
-This meme resulted in "Storm" being officially released to the music streaming services on July 3, 2023.
+This meme resulted in "Storm" being officially released on music streaming services on July 3, 2023.
 The phrase "Kimi wa kanpeki de kyūkyoku no Gettā" won Gold Award at the 2023 Internet Buzzword Award, and Niconico Award and second place of Top 20 Words Award at the 2023 Internet Buzzwords 100.

-Fan-made choreography created by dancer and singer Kotaro Ide and wotagei-styled dance of "Idol" also gained attraction as an Internet challenge on video hosting service TikTok, covered by Japanese and Korean idols among others.
+Fan-made choreographies by Kotaro Ide and Ransensei, and the wotagei-styled dance of "Idol" also gained attention as an Internet challenge on TikTok, covered by Japanese and Korean idols, among others.
 As of December 2023, the song garnered 7.9 billion views on TikTok.
 "Idol" was the most-searched and the third most-humed-to-search song on Google in 2023.
 The song was chosen as the best anime song of the Reiwa era by the survey from 10,000 people by TV Asahi television special 1 Man Nin ga Erabu!
 Tsui ni Kettei!
 Reiwa vs Heisei vs Shōwa Anison Ranking, and the second-most voted best anime song on the survey by 1,740 overseas anime fans from the TV Asahi television special Gaikokujin ga Gachi de Tōhyō!
 Sekai Anison Sōsenkyo, behind only Yoko Takahashi's "A Cruel Angel's Thesis".